mop-tracker/mop/README.md

 You can specify the profile you want to use by passing ``-profile <filename>`` to the command-line.

+### Data Providers
+Mop supports multiple data providers.
+You can switch providers by setting the `"Provider"` value in your `~/.moprc`.

+- **Yahoo Finance**: (Default) Fast updates for quotes and market data.
+- **Stooq**: Alternative provider.
+Supports international markets but has strict rate limits and delayed loading for 52-week statistics.
+See [STOOQ.md](STOOQ.md) for details.

 ### Options and settings

 In `~/.moprc`: